 If you have purchased one or more Gurobi Compute Server licenses, you'll need to perform a few setup steps in order to start your Compute Server(s).
 Once the server is started, client machines will be able to offload the work of solving an optimization model onto these servers.
 The clients and the Compute Servers can run any mix of supported operating systems.
 Thus, for example, multiple Linux machines could submit jobs to a pair of Compute Servers, one running Windows and the other running Linux.
 Any machine that can reach the Compute Server(s) over your network can be a client (including the Compute Servers themselves).

-Note that if you are setting up a machine as a client of an existing Compute Server, you just need to create a Compute Server client license.
+Note: if you are setting up a machine as a client of an existing Compute Server, you only need to create a Compute Server client license.

 Identifying the Compute Server and retrieving the license